GaianHelmers/O3DEIntensivesResources/Setup VSCode/README.md

    - Select Keyboard Shortcuts.
 (Ctrl+K + Ctrl+S)
    - Select the page and arrow icon in the right side of the file tabs bar.
 "Open Keyboard Shortcuts (JSON)"

+!
+Exit and reload vscode completely.
+Extensions will not load until after.
 ---------

 ## O3DE .bat Files